 First thoughts aren’t of white sand and fruity drinks, but there’s some amazing surfing to be done and history to discover.
 Here you can experience Afro-Caribbean culture and art at its purest.

 Known for its lenient tax and banking laws, these three islands have some of the finest beaches in the Caribbean.
 Seven Mile Beach on Grand Cayman is a highlight for tourists, but there are real adventures for scuba divers on Cayman Brac.
+When it comes down to Turks and Caicos vs Grand Cayman, it may come down to the type of experiences that you’re looking for.

 As one of the Caribbean’s most cosmopolitan destination, the French influence is alive and well.
 French fashions, live music, and gourmet beach cuisine can be found here.
 Surprisingly, it is still one of the lesser-visited islands.